sprucelabsai/sprucebot-cli/README.md

 - `sb sim start` - Starts the simulator in interactive mode
 - `sb sim emit` -_COMING SOON_- Emit an event
   - `-n` `--name` - The name of the event, i.e. "booking:did-book-appointment" or ["did-enter"](https://developer.spruce.ai/#/events?id=core-events).
-  - `-p` `--payload` - A JSON string in "quotes" to be passed with the event (core events come with payloads)
+  - `-p` `--payload` - A JSON payload in "quotes" to be passed with the event (core events come with payloads)
   - `-f` `--file` - A file path to a `.json` file that will be used as the payload

 ### Service Commands

-Write some code that touches another API or does some other type of async work.
+Write some code that touches another API or does some other async work.

 - `sb service create` - Create a service at `server/services/{{name}}.ts`
   - `-n` `--name` - Name the service, PascalCase